MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/evaluate.md

 ## Overview
 This tutorial goes through the steps that you must follow to evaluate running IBM MobileFirst Platform Foundation on IBM Containers: You register an account at the Bluemix website, you create an IBM Container that contains a preconfigured, self-contained, MobileFirst Platform Foundation "Getting Started" image, you set up this image, and finally you download a sample mobile application and run it with the MobileFirst Server instance that runs inside the Container service on Bluemix.

-**Pre-requisites:** First make sure that you read the [Introduction to IBM MobileFirst Platform Foundation on IBM Containers](../) tutorial.
+**Prerequisites:** First make sure that you read the [Introduction to IBM MobileFirst Platform Foundation on IBM Containers](../) tutorial.

 #### Jump to: